 Jobs and Our Economy

 Here in Southwest Washington, the need to grow our economy and create jobs is as great as any other region in the country.
 From the Gifford Pinchot Forest to Long Beach, our region has a reputation for our tremendous resources – but the greatest resource of all is our people.
 Congress needs to focus on protecting those jobs that exist, and supporting employers seeking to create new jobs – especially better-paying jobs.

-Reduce harmful and unnecessary regulations: Entrepreneurs and job creators rank overregulation as one of the biggest hurdles to building their business.
+Reducing harmful and unnecessary regulations: Entrepreneurs and job creators rank overregulation as one of the biggest hurdles to building their business.
 Regulatory burdens cost businesses more than $1 trillion each year in this country.